-But Dust Devil is the real deal.
-The best kind of horror film, in that it’s a sprawling, political, metaphysical fable cooked up by a production team clearly half out of their minds, it throws any hint of self-parody out of the window and delves deep into psycho-geography instead.
-Technically it’s about a shape-shifting hitch-hiking serial killer, played by Robert Burke in an outfit owing a debt to both Sergio Leone and Stanley’s old comrades in Fields of the Nephilim, who murders young women and then does very unpleasant things to them afterward.
+Close, but no Freudian cigar.
+Dust Devil though is the real thing.
+The best kind of horror film, in that it’s a sprawling, political, metaphysical fable cooked up by a production team who may have been stressed into delirium, it faces down any hint of self-parody and delves into psycho-geography instead.
+Technically it’s about a shape-shifting hitch-hiking serial killer, played by Robert Burke in an outfit modelled on both Sergio Leone and Stanley’s old comrades in the band Fields of the Nephilim, who murders young women and then does very unpleasant things to them afterward.
 But the film is really about its setting, the Namibia/South Africa border in the early 1990s, where some strange and powerful magic is stirring.
 Sorcery envelops everyone, but especially the rootless and significantly-named Wendy, played by a convincingly frazzled Chelsea Field.
-As unsettled and paranoid as any white South African of the time, Wendy falls into the arms of her particularly lost boy in a suicidal swoon, the two of them dancing to Hank Williams’ Ramblin’ Man while the earth shifts under them.
+As wired and paranoid as any white South African of the time, Wendy falls into the arms of her particularly lost boy in a suicidal swoon, the two of them dancing to Hank Williams’ “Ramblin’ Man” while the Earth shifts under them.

-The second-best thing about Dust Devil is this whole social dimension that Stanley frets away at patiently while the serial killer has his fun.
+The second-best thing about Dust Devil is this social dimension, that Stanley frets away at patiently while the serial killer has his fun.
 Only Clive Barker, another fine troublemaker, has this knack in this genre to the same extent.
 (And Barker’s last film as director before he too tired of the struggle, Lord of Illusions, post-dates Dust Devil by only a few years and shares a producer and a composer.
 They make a fine double bill.)
 Dust Devil’s feeling for the land of its birth, for desert and ruin and isolation, is right up there with Witchfinder General‘s empathy for English evergreens.
 It shows a whole country swimming up through the last throes of a nightmare and apparently calling up a demon in the process, with everyone caught at the moment that the fever breaks.